We are here to help you get your questions answered. If you can’t find the answer you are looking for here, contact AfrezzaAssist℠ for help.

 Afrezza® is inhaled at the beginning of a meal.
 After you inhale Afrezza®, the insulin passes quickly through your lungs and into your bloodstream, where it begins reducing blood sugars.

-Afrezza® is most active between 35–45 minutes and leaves the body between 1.5-3 hours.* Check with your healthcare provider on how frequently he or she wants you to monitor your blood sugar.
+Afrezza® is most active between 35–45 minutes and stops lowering blood glucose after 1.5 to 3 hours, depending on the dose.* Check with your healthcare provider on how frequently he or she wants you to monitor your blood sugar.
 You may need to take an additional dose of Afrezza® to achieve your optimal blood sugar control.

 Afrezza® Blood Sugar Lowering Profile